adonisjs/v7-docs/content/start/tutorial/hypermedia/overview.md

   }

   async store({ request, response, auth }: HttpContext) {
+    /**
+     * Validate the submitted data
+     */
     const payload = await request.validateUsing(signupValidator)

+    /**
+     * Create the new user in the database
+     */
     const user = await User.create(payload)

+    /**
+     * Log them in automatically
+     */
     await auth.use('web').login(user)

+    /**
+     * Redirect to home page
+     */
     response.redirect().toRoute('home')
   }
 }
 ```

-Let's walk through what is happening here.

-- The `show` method is straightforward—it just renders the signup page using an Edge template.

-- The `store` method is where things get interesting.
-When a user submits the signup form, this method validates the data using a validator, creates a new user in the database using the User model, mark them as logged-in using the `auth` object, and redirects to the home page.

-Notice how the controller brings together different parts of the framework—models for database interaction, validators for data validation, and views for rendering HTML.
-This is the pattern we will follow throughout the tutorial as we build our app.
+The `create` method simply shows the signup form.
+The `store` method does the heavy lifting—validating data, creating the user, logging them in, and redirecting home. **This pattern of bringing together validators, models, and auth is what you'll see throughout the tutorial**.

-Before we move forward, go ahead and start your development server using `node ace serve --hmr` command.
-Visit the signup and login pages in your browser and try creating an account and logging in.
-Get comfortable with how the starter kit works—it will help you understand what we are building upon.
+Before we move forward, start your development server with `node ace serve --hmr` and try creating an account.
+Get comfortable with how the starter kit works—we'll be building on this foundation.